-The Public Utilities Divisions located in the Operations and Service Center at 900 South Beckford Drive is open from 7:30 A.M. to 4:00 P.M.
+The Public Works Division is located in the Operations and Service Center at 900 South Beckford Drive is open from 7:30 A.M. to 4:00 P.M.
 Monday thru Friday.

 Phone number: 252-431-6030